umvirt/multilib/README.md

 This scripts covers only base system which contain packages from LFS book.

 Multilib is optional subsystem it can be installed at any time.
+The earlier the better.

+Warning: Installed packages can affect on multilib packages build.
+Build system of some 32-bit packages can detect 64-bit packages and start to use it as dependencies this lead to errors.
+In order to avoid that we disable some checks in multilib packages build scripts.
+If you get such error then fix build scripts manualy.

 ## Installation